jialiangw/levelsetstereo/README.md

 ### Testing Scenes and References
-The testing scenes used in our paper come from the Middlebury 2006 dataset and the Falling Things dataset.
+The testing scenes used in our paper are collected from the Middlebury 2006 dataset and the Falling Things dataset.
 Please cite the appropriate papers in below:

 Middlebury 2006: